vflame6/vflame6.github.io/_tabs/about me.md

 ### Blog and Telegram Channel

 I regularly publish technical articles on this blog covering things I find interesting in the offensive security field.
-You can browse all my posts in the [Archives](/archives/) or by [Categories](/categories/).
+You can browse all my posts on the [Blog](/blog/) page or by [Categories](/categories/).

 I share shorter updates, quick tips, and Russian-language content on my [Telegram channel](https://t.me/vflame6), where I discuss ongoing research and industry developments.